kallu/aws-iam-boundary/02_WORKSHOP/README.md

 ## Lab exercise

-Login to your AWS console with username and password you got from [lab setup](../01_LABSETUP/README.md).
+Login to your AWS console with username and password you got from [workshop setup](../01_SETUP/README.md).
 The Cloudformation template created you 2 VPCs.
 VPC1 has ```owner=YOUR_IAM_USERNAME``` (or more preciesly value of your IAM users owner-tag) tag on it.
 VPC2 is tagged to another owner.

 ![VPC1 and VPC2 were created and tagged as part of lab setup](images/10-YourVPCs.png)